About ChemE at USC

 The USC Chemical Engineering Program grants Master of Science, Engineers and Doctor of Philosophy degrees.
 The general requirements are outlined in the University Catalogue and the School of Engineering Bulletin.
-The information at the links above is intended to summarize the information contained in the University Catalogue and the Engineering Bulletin for graduate studies in Chemical Engineering (Ch.E.).
+The information in the links below is intended to summarize the information contained in the University Catalogue and the Engineering Bulletin for graduate studies in Chemical Engineering (Ch.E.).
 For students entering with a B.S. degree, it normally takes three semesters to obtain an M.S. degree and a total of about five years from the B.S. for the Ph.D. degree.
 Data regarding time to graduation and job placement (fields) is available from the department office.